whenmixnetsfail/mix_adversary/README.md

 `pip install -r requirements.txt`

-If you are not using Python 3.8.10, you may encounter compatibility errors when running the artifact.
+If you are not using Python 3.8.10, you may encounter compatibility errors.
 In that case, please consider running:

 `pip install -r requirements_.txt`